clairenguyen/tastemate/README.md

 asdf install
 ```

-Verify you have the correct version of Elixir:
+Verify you have the correct versions:

 ```
 elixir -v
+node -v
 ```